LaboratoireMecaniqueLille/crappy/docs/source/tutorials/custom_objects.rst

 ..
 Note::
-   The dictionary sent through the Links are exactly the same that the :ref:`Modifiers` can access and modify.
+   The dictionary sent through the Links are exactly the same that the :ref:`Modifiers <crappy_docs/modifiers:modifiers>` can access and modify.
 See the :ref:`dedicated section
-   <1.
-Custom Modifiers>` for more information.
+   <tutorials/custom_objects:1. custom modifiers>` for more information.

 The line in the example where the data gets sent is outlined below :